Carry On Constable

 Carry On Constable is a 1960 British comedy film, the fourth in the series of 31 Carry On films (1958–1992).
 It was released in February 1960.
 Of the regular team, it featured Kenneth Connor, Kenneth Williams, Charles Hawtrey, Joan Sims, and Hattie Jacques.
-Sid James (who would later appear in the ITV sitcom Bless This House) makes his debut in the series here, while early regulars Leslie Phillips, Eric Barker, and Shirley Eaton also turn up, although Phillips did not appear again in the series for 32 years.
+Sid James makes his debut in the series here, while early regulars Leslie Phillips, Eric Barker, and Shirley Eaton also turn up, although Phillips did not appear again in the series for 32 years.
 It was the first "Carry On..." film to include some nudity with Connor, Hawtrey, Williams, and Phillips baring their behinds during a shower scene.
 The film was followed by Carry On Regardless (1961).

 Plot

 A suburban police station is understaffed due to a flu epidemic, and Sergeant Wilkins, under pressure to maintain staffing levels, is pleased to hear that three new recruits, fresh out of training school, are due shortly.

 On their way into the station, the three policemen inadvertently assist some bank robbers into their getaway car, and are embarrassed when they learn the truth.
 The new constables are self-proclaimed intellectual and amateur psychologist PC Stanley Benson, former socially well-connected playboy and cad PC Tom Potter, and extremely superstitious PC Charles Constable.
 The arrival of WPC Gloria Passworthy, with whom Constable falls in love, and Special Constable Timothy Gorse completes the roster.

 Out on the beat, the new constables try hard, but are less than successful.
 Benson nearly arrests a plainclothes detective, and Constable believes he has heard a murder being committed, but it turns out to be a radio play.
 Potter investigates a report of an intruder, but finds a young woman in the bath and engages in a civil conversation with her about her recently broken relationship.
 Gorse, tasked to patrol with a police dog, is unable to control it.
 With their careers on the line, they double down and have better luck when a wages robbery takes place.
 Benson and Potter locate the getaway car (a Plymouth Cambridge), and all four engage in a confrontation with the thieves, arresting them and recovering the money.

 Commended for his efficiency and excellent results, Inspector Mills is promoted to a training position and Wilkins is promoted to replace him.
 Charlie Constable gets his girl (with a little help from Sgt.
 Moon) and stops being superstitious.